anyscale/templates/templates/endpoints_v2/CustomModels.md

 To add an entirely new model to the zoo, you will need to create a new YAML file.
 This file should follow the naming convention `<organisation-name>--<model-name>-<model-parameters>-<extra-info>.yaml`.
 We recommend using one of the existing models as a template (ideally, one that is the same architecture and number of parameters as the model you are adding).
 The examples in the `models` directory should help you get started.
+You can look at the [Advanced Model Configs](../AdvancedModelConfigs.md) for more details on these configurations.

 ```yaml
 # true by default - you can set it to false to ignore this model